ALUCOBOND® Brings Life to Innovative Design

 Images: Barrie Rokeach, Aerial/Terrestrial Photography

-Mission Hospital Patient Care Tower Clad in Alucobond® ACM to Reflect Advanced Technology Inside and Out
+Mission Hospital Patient Care Tower Clad in ALUCOBOND® ACM to Reflect Advanced Technology Inside and Out

 The new $153-million 94,000-square-foot Patient Care Tower at Mission Hospital in Mission Viejo, Calif., opened in November 2009 featuring state-of-the-art technology in advanced imaging and diagnostic services as well as patient- and family-centered care.